tobyweston/temperature-machine-ui/README.md

 If you don't you'll probably see `Error: Request failed with status code 500` and no images or data.

 You can hack the js and css and the development server will compile everything and the browser will auto update with your changes.

+## Build

+Run the following.

+    npm run build

+Then copy the resulting deployment (resources) folder on the `temperature-machine`.